 Book You Were Excited About & Thought You Were Going To Love More But Didn’t?

 A Deadly Education by Naomi Novik was a book that I thought would be a five-star read for me.
-It takes place in a magical school, some sorcerers are fighting to the death while learning their studies and I liked the world-building with all of the dark creatures invading the school.
+It takes place in a magical school, where sorcerers are fighting to the death.
+I liked the world-building with all the dark creatures invading the school.
 With all of that being said, I struggled to read this book.
 There were a few reasons that I can attribute to why I felt this way.
-First, the chapters were really long, on average 20-30 pages.
+First, the chapters were really long, on average, twenty to thirty pages.
 I like to read before I go to bed, so I usually like to read 1-2 chapters in one sitting.
-With A Deadly Education, it felt like each chapter took forever to read and it distracted me from the story.
+With A Deadly Education, it felt like each chapter took forever to read, and it distracted me from the story.
 If that wasn’t enough, the main character was someone I couldn’t click with.
 She seemed extremely mean for no reason.
 I don’t need the main characters to be likable as I think it’s interesting to read about someone who has flaws and isn’t perfect.
-However, I need to care about what happens to them and I didn’t feel this way while reading A Deadly Education.
+However, I need to care about what happens to them, and I didn’t feel this way while reading A Deadly Education.

 Best Series You Started in 2023?

-This series gives off Sherlock Holmes vibes and the chemistry that Veronica has with Stoker is FIRE.
+This series gives off Sherlock Holmes vibes, and the chemistry Veronica has with Stoker is FIRE.
 I’m looking forward to continuing in this series.

 Most Action-Packed / Thrilling / Unputdownable Book of the Year?